whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <img src="/images/PopsugarFeb2016VictoriasSecretSportSocks2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>The socks are a one size fits all.
 I'm a size 6-6.5 in shoes and these socks fit me just fine.
-I love how they feel and it also has a tighter band in the middle of it (where your foot arch is located) to prevent from it sliding down or moving during your activities.
+I love how soft they feel and the thickness of it, plus it also has a tighter band in the middle section (where your foot arch is located) to prevent from it sliding down or moving during your activities.
 Great bonus item!</p>

 <br>